 If symmetry is your thing, measure them carefully before hanging to get even spacing.
 Alternatively, for a more laidback approach, arrange your pieces on the floor prior to picking up your hammer.

-Find more tips on how to display pictures and photos to ensure you get the best results first time.
+Find more tips on how to display pictures and photos to ensure you get the best results the first time.

 3. Use fairy lights to display your photos